 Update: Since this post was originally published, the National Security Agency (NSA) and the Department of Homeland Security have designated Saint Leo University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) through 2021.

 To meet the needs of busy professionals seeking the convenience and flexibility of an online degree program to attain their educational and career goals, Saint Leo University has expanded its online programs in the rapidly growing field of computer science and information systems.

-In August, the university will launch two new fully online programs: a Bachelor of Science in computer science-information assurance and a Bachelor of Science in cybersecurity*.
+In August, the university will launch two new fully online programs: a Bachelor of Science in computer science and a Bachelor of Science in Cybersecurity*.
 Both are designed to prepare students with the industry-relevant skills and knowledge for in-demand technology careers.

 While the online cybersecurity degree and computer science degree programs have several courses in common, the cybersecurity program requires six courses specific to cybersecurity, plus two undergraduate courses from Saint Leo's Criminal Justice Department.

 According to the U.S. Bureau of Labor Statistics (BLS), computer occupations are among the fastest-growing career fields with computer systems analysts jobs increasing by 21 percent through 2024 and information security analysts (cyber experts) by 18 percent.
 (The average growth rate for all occupations is 7 percent.)
 This robust demand is in a broad variety of organizations – from corporations to government agencies.